alsa-project/snd-firewire-ctl-services/README.rst

 * Vendor specific protocols
    * Protocol for Digi 002/003 family of Digidesign
    * Protocol for FireWire series of TASCAM (TEAC)
+   * Protocol for Fireworks board module of Echo Digital Audio

 Design note
 ===========